neilSchroeder/cms-energy-scale-unc/README.md

 ## Works in Progress

 The ability to analyze pions has recently been added.
 This feature is a gen level analyzer.
 The energy in a dR cone of 0.8 around the GEN level eta of the pion.
 Crystals in the transition region are not excluded yet.
+Futhermore, a range of 0.8 in eta covers a large range of radiation damage in the crystals.
+A method should be developed to account for this range and implement a way to vary the laser response of each crystal according to it's location in the detector.
+This method would change the structure a bit and look-up tables would no longer be necessary since the information on laser response per crystal and how it relates to nearby crystals is specific to a given period of time.